Since I started writing about financial topics I’ve had no shortage of personal finance management software to write about on this site.

 As mentioned previously you can link cash, credit, investment, mortgage and other asset accounts.
 The more of your accounts you link, the more complete of a financial picture you’ll be able to see in the software.

 Linking accounts with Personal Capital has worked extremely well for me.
 When I originally signed up I was able to link all of my accounts except for one of my bank accounts and one retirement account.
-In the 2 years that I’ve been using them, however, they’ve made site updates and I’m now able to link all of my accounts – even ones that no other site – including Mint.com – has been able to.
+In the 2 years that I’ve been using them, however, they’ve made site updates and I’m now able to link all of my accounts – even ones that no other site had been able to.

 When you first log in to Personal Capital you’ll find yourself in your personal dashboard in the accounts section where you can view your net worth, income and spending, portfolio balances and portfolio allocation.
 You’ll also see a recap of your holdings and the gainers and losers in your investments.